The information below is an update to the following blog posting: How Will ICANN’s Newest Domain Name Program Affect Your Company’s Brand?

 - Dropping .com from Trademark.
 Do not drop the ‘.com’ from your trademark if it includes a ‘.com’.
 If you want ‘example.com’ to be eligible for ‘example.xxx.’ and not just ‘examplecom.xxx’ you can file amendment 7 with the United States Patent and Trademark Office to have the ‘.com’ removed.

 - Inexact Match.
-Apply to register a domain that is an exact match for your trademark.
+Apply to register a Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. that is an exact match for your trademark.
 If you want to register characters in addition to the actual brand name, such as slogans or tag lines, apply under Sunrise AD using a pre-existing domain name because members of the adult entertainment industry (the “Sponsored Community”) is very broad.